triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 docker build -t triton_vllm .
 ```

-The above command should create triton_vllm image with vLLM and all of its dependencies.
+The above command should create the triton_vllm image with vLLM and all of its dependencies.

 ## Step 2: Start Triton Inference Server